Moringa Health Benefits

 8. Packed with vitamin A, malunggay ensures optimum delivery of oxygen and nutrients to hair follicles – making sure that every strand is nourished and oxygenated.
 It is also rich in zinc which strengthens the immune function of skin.
 Zinc and silica, together with vitamin A, makes sure that sebaceous glands are free from occlusion.

 9. Moringa has anti aging properties as it aids in the production of collagen and keratin.
 Collagen and keratin,along with elastin, are essential proteins that keep skin soft and supple.
 Malunggay is known for its anti aging properties that keeps the seven signs of skin aging at bay.

 10. The Moringa-O2 line combines the vitamin powerhouse of moringa or malunggay, olive oil, and omega oil from sunflower seed.
 Olive oil is known for its deep moisturizing and astringent properties.
 Omega oil (from sunflower seed), meanwhile, is rich in vitamin E which is a strong antioxidant and helps keep wrinkles, along with the seven signs of skin aging, at bay.

-Moringa-o2 offers a wide selection of skin and hair products: for hair (scalp and skin therapy oil, herbal shampoo with argan oil, herbal conditioner with argan oil, and hair relaxing serum with argan oil); for face (herbal soap, herbal toner, and hair scalp and skin therapy oil); and for body (insect repellant, herbal moisturizing lotion, herbal soap, and hair scalp and skin therapy oil).
+Moringa-o2 offers a wide selection of natural skin and hair products: for hair (scalp and skin therapy oil, herbal shampoo with argan oil, herbal conditioner with argan oil, and hair relaxing serum with argan oil); for face (herbal soap, herbal toner, and hair scalp and skin therapy oil); and for body (insect repellant, herbal moisturizing lotion, herbal soap, and hair scalp and skin therapy oil).